When To Use And Or Or In Inequalities

 • x < 5 means x can be any value less than 5 (e.g., 4.99, 4, 3, 2.1...).

 • Intersection (AND): The solution must satisfy both conditions.
-Therefore, the solution is the range of values that are simultaneously greater than 2 and less than 5.
+So, the solution is the range of values that are simultaneously greater than 2 and less than 5.
 This is represented as 2 < x < 5.

 Example 2: